jaidev-jayakumar/kairo/TERMS_OF_SERVICE.md

 ## Entire Agreement

-These Terms of Service, together with our Privacy Policy, constitute the entire agreement between you and kaira regarding the use of the app.
+These Terms of Service, together with our Privacy Policy, constitute the entire agreement between you and kairo regarding the use of the app.

 ## Contact Information